ENGINEERING FACULTY OPENING: FULL TIME, TENURE TRACK

 - Applicants should be committed to the Christian faith and to the integration of faith, learning, and student development in their discipline.

-- Calvin faculty members must be committed to the educational mission of Calvin College as a Christian liberal arts college affiliated with the Christian Reformed Church.
+- Calvin faculty members must be committed to the educational mission of Calvin University as a Christian liberal arts university affiliated with the Christian Reformed Church.

 Calvin faculty members must be aware of and committed to effectively establishing relationships and positive communication across multiple dimensions of diversity, including but not limited to ethnicity, gender, physical limitations, class, or religious perspectives.